Publications

 2023: No thick carbon dioxide atmosphere on the rocky exoplanet TRAPPIST-1 c

-This artist’s concept shows what the hot rocky exoplanet TRAPPIST-1 c could look like based on this work.
+This artist’s concept illustrates what the hot rocky exoplanet TRAPPIST-1 c could look like based on this work.

 Credits: NASA, ESA, CSA, Joseph Olmsted (STScI)